mpollmeier/scala-repl-pp/README.md

 ## scala-repl-pp
 Scala REPL PlusPlus: a better Scala 3 REPL.
 With many features inspired by ammonite and scala-cli while keeping complexity low by depending on (and not adding much on top of) the stock Scala 3 REPL.
 Runs on JDK11+.
+This is (also) a breeding ground for improvements to the regular scala REPL: we're forking parts of the REPL to later bring the changes back into the dotty codebase (ideally).

 ## TOC
 <!-- generated with: -->